smartdevicelink/sdl_evolution/proposals/NNNN-improvement-proposal.md

 Proposed output artifacts of ATF:
  * Transport logs with time stamps and test case marks
  * Collected SDL logs (via Telnet)
- * ATF junit (or other popular report format) report (if test set was executed)
+ * ATF JUnit (or other popular report format) report (if test set was executed)
  * ATF internal log with custom messages and expectations analyses
  * Test script artifacts (files, used in test script)

 ATF should not fail script due to internal logic.
 In case if something unusual occurs (SDL is down or connection is terminated) ATF should provide callback to script, and user should decide if script should be failed in this case.

-ATF should provide interface for pre and post-conditions for scripts.
+ATF should provide interface for pre- and post-conditions for scripts.
 Post-condition should be executed even if test was failed.

 ATF should deploy clear SDL environment for each script run.